Houdini 20.5 Nodes Geometry nodes

 Output 1

-Tissue pass, which includes the Tissue Surface Layer (polygons), Tissue Solid Layer (tetrahedra), Core Surface Layer (polygons), and Core Solid Layer (tetrahedra).
+Tissue, which includes the Tissue Layer: Tissue Exterior Surface (polygons) enveloping the Tissue Solid Layer (tetrahedra), and the Core Layer: Core Surface (polygons) enveloping the Core Solid Layer (tetrahedra).

 Output 2

-A procedurally generated Core surface.
+The Core Surface, procedurally generated or processed by this node.
 You can use this as a starting point for your own custom Core surface.
 Once you have remodeled this Core surface to your liking, you can then disconnect it from the Output 2 and connect it to the Input 3.

 Geometry nodes